 Treatment of Energy Storage

 Energy storage will be considered the same fuel source as the repowering Generating Unit when the project repowers with energy storage.
 Existing Generating Units may use the repowering process for an energy storage capacity conversion to replace a portion of the project’s MW capacity with energy storage but not wholly replace the existing Generating Units with energy storage and not increase approved existing project capacity at the POI.
 While there is no bright-line test to determine how much capacity may be replaced with storage without substantially changing the electrical characteristics of the Generating Facility, whole replacement would constitute such a change.
 Likewise, at any point in evaluating a fuel-type change, the CAISO may determine that the change is substantial such that it must come in the form of a new Interconnection Request.
-The criteria the CAISO uses to evaluate such changes are specified in Section 12.2 of the BPM.
+The criteria the CAISO uses to evaluate such changes are specified in Section 12.2 of this BPM.
 If the existing Generating Facility will be completely replaced with energy storage, then the appropriate process for submitting the request is in a subsequent cluster study window, the Independent Study Process, or the Fast Track Process.

 Metering